AMKuperus/TAS/README.md

 - a monitor can view all groups and all students per group.
 - a administrator can see all registered users by all/users/students/monitors/administrators.
 - a administrator has the power to alter roles for all roles.

-Making it easy to follow your students activity
-- students can easily add or edit activity's to TAS
-- monitor can easily see all activity's or activity sorted by group

 ## Version
 Current version is V0.5 Beta stable.